Annual Messier Challenge

 There are several opportunities in each segment to complete your observing list.
 You are free to observe whenever it is convenient and appropriate.
 Some objects will overlap enabling you to catch up if you need to or even get ahead.

-It is anticipated that loosely-organized events will be scheduled at the HAS Dark Site during each period where you may gather as a group, possibly with help from more experienced personnel and/or a group working with the Novice Lab.
+It is anticipated that loosely-organized events may be scheduled at the HAS Dark Site during each period where you may gather as a group, possibly with help from more experienced personnel and/or a group working with the Novice Lab.
 Group observing is in many ways the most fun and fulfilling.

 Of course, you will have to be a current active member having taken and passed the Observatory online class and test.